|

 Hitters - We watch swing mechanics.
 We don't care if they touch

-the ability to be a potential hitter
+the ability to be a potential hitter show you can hit to

-The NWIBL (Northwest Independent Baseball League)
+The NWIBL (Northwest Independent Baseball

-is a organization dedicated to playing the game of
+League) is a organization dedicated to

-baseball on the best fields and with the best
+fields and with the best umpires available to

-since 2009 and are comprised of 16 teams from the
+are comprised of 14-18 teams from the

 Portland and Vancouver regions.
 Teams are made up